 Unpaid tax debt can make the IRS very aggressive

-The IRS can remove money from your bank account(s) if you owe tax debt and have not made any effort to resolve your tax debt case.
-The IRS typically only resorts to a bank levy or other aggressive collection actions after they’ve sent multiple notices regarding the payment of tax debt.
-It is when those notices remain unanswered or when the taxpayer does not make sincere efforts to resolve the tax debt that the IRS moves to levy.
+The IRS can remove money from your bank account(s) if you owe back taxes.
+But they typically won’t take this step unless you haven’t made any effort to resolve your tax debt case.
+The IRS only resorts to a bank levy or other aggressive collection actions after multiple notices asking you to contact them.
+If you don’t respond, a levy is one measure they can take to force repayment.

 What is a Levy?

 A levy is the legal seizure of property or an asset by the IRS to fulfill a tax debt.
-The IRS can seize and sell property or assets owned by the taxpayer such as house, car, boat, etc. It can also levy property or assets that are the taxpayer’s but are held by somebody else.
+The IRS can seize and sell property or assets owned by the taxpayer such as house, car, boat, etc. It can also levy property or assets that belong to the taxpayer but are held by somebody else.
 This includes bank accounts, wages, dividends, rental income, accounts receivables, etc.

-Fact: The IRS is much more likely to garnish wages or levy accounts than to seize and sell physical property.
-Levying property is a last resort because it is not as cost effective.
+Fact: The IRS is much more likely to garnish wages or levy accounts than to seize and sell any physical property.
+Levying property is usually the last resort because it is not as cost effective for the IRS.

-Before placing a levy, the IRS will attempt to collect, then they will send the final notice of their intent to levy called ‘Final Notice of Intent to Levy and Notice of Your Right to A Hearing’.
+Before placing a levy, the IRS will attempt to collect.
+If they aren’t successful, they will send the final notice of their intent to levy.
+This is known as a ‘Final Notice of Intent to Levy and Notice of Your Right to A Hearing’.
 The notice lets you know that unless you resolve your debt in 30 days, the IRS will levy your property.
 This letter is the final letter before a levy, after the 30 days has passed, the IRS can levy you at anytime.

 How the Bank Responds